 7. At the end of the season, cut the twine each side of each post, and pull it out, then remove the stakes and till in the tomato plants.

 Laughing Stalk Farm in Missouri has posted a video of this method on YouTube.

 Pam Dawling manages the vegetable gardens at Twin Oaks Community in central Virginia.
 She often presents workshops at MOTHER EARTH NEWS FAIRS.
 Pam also writes for Growing for Market magazine.
-Her book, Sustainable Market Farming: Intensive Vegetable Production on a Few Acres, is available at Sustainable Market Farming, Pam's blog is on her website and also on Facebook.
+Her book, Sustainable Market Farming: Intensive Vegetable Production on a Few Acres, is available at Sustainable Market Farming.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Best Practices, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on the byline link at the top of the page.